itabr/open_ptrack_docker/README.md

-# open_ptrack_docker
+# OpenPTrack docker

+One Paragraph of project description goes here

+OpenPTrack is an open source project to create a scalable, multi-camera solution for person tracking.
+It enables many people to be tracked over large areas in real time.

-## Required Componenets
+## Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.

+### Prerequisites

+What things you need to install the software and how to install them

-Two componenets required to be installed before using open_ptrack docker:
+Docker and nvidia-docker are required to be installed before using open_ptrack docker:
-1. Docker
-2. nvidia-docker

-## Install Docker
+#### Install Docker

 for updated version look at the Docker official instructions